oracle/ballerina-oci/README.md

     $ git clone https://github.com/oracle/ballerina-oci.git
     ```

-2. Run below commands from the `ballerina-oci` root directory:
+2. Run below commands from the `ballerina-oci` root directory.
+For convenience, the below commands skip tests.
+However, for any change you make, make sure you run all tests so that the module is not broken.

     ```shell
     $ ballerina build -c --skip-tests --all